Tips for a healthy (and fun) summer

 - Plan a getaway – we tend to neglect our vacation time.
 It’s so easy to get caught up in the day-to-day tasks of life and forget that we need time to relax and recharge.
 Whether it’s a weekend beach getaway, a week-long cruise or a staycation in your home town, giving yourself some time away from the usual routine is good for the mind, body and soul.

 - Disconnect – take some time to unplug from technology.
 Enjoy the real world and face to face conversations!
-Lee Karen, Acting Executive Director of Hope Sheds Light said, “Be social and active!
+Lee Karen, Former Acting Executive Director of Hope Sheds Light said, “Be social and active!
 Summer is a time to surround yourself with family and friends and to be active.
 Get out there and go hike, bike, walk, run or even swing on a hammock!”
 Leave your phones and computer behind and enjoy the fresh air.

 Summertime means sun, delicious foods, time with family and friends, beach days, sunsets, swimming and the list goes on.
 While you’re out there having a blast, don’t forget to take the small steps to stay healthy and happy.